ccbrown/iocraft/README.md

 ```

 Your UI is composed primarily via the `element!` macro, which allows you to
-declare your UI elements in a SwiftUI-like syntax.
+declare your UI elements in a React/SwiftUI-like syntax.

 `iocraft` provides a few built-in components, such as `Box`, `Text`, and
 `TextInput`, but you can also create your own using the `#[component]` macro.